markterweele/windows-itpro-docs/windows/deployment/upgrade/windows-error-reporting.md

 >
 > See [Resolve Windows upgrade errors](resolve-windows-upgrade-errors.md) for a full list of articles in this section.

-When Windows Setup fails, the result and extend code are recorded as an informational event in the Application log by Windows Error Reporting as event 1001.
+When Windows Setup fails, the [result code](/troubleshoot/windows-client/deployment/windows-10-upgrade-error-codes?toc=/windows/deployment/toc.json&bc=/windows/deployment/breadcrumb/toc.json#result-codes) and [extend code](/troubleshoot/windows-client/deployment/windows-10-upgrade-error-codes?toc=/windows/deployment/toc.json&bc=/windows/deployment/breadcrumb/toc.json#extend-codes) are recorded as an informational event in the Application log by Windows Error Reporting as event 1001.
 The event name is **WinSetupDiag02**.
 Event Viewer or Windows PowerShell can be used to review this event.

 To use Windows PowerShell, type the following commands from an elevated Windows PowerShell prompt: